kcls/evergreen-universe-rs/z39/README.md

 ## Currently Supported Message Types

 The driver for this crate is a minimum viable Z30.50 server in Rust.
-It's unclear if additional messages types will be added, but patches are certainly welcome.
+It's unclear if additional messages types will be added.
+Patches are certainly welcome.

 * InitializeRequest